freenode/web-7.0/content/news/2016-12-21-celebrating-fedora-freenode.md

 communication.
 Fedora community members come from all over the planet, including six out of seven continents.
 The tools we use to communicate help us collaborate, solve problems, and build friendships.
-IRC and freenode are an important part of how we communicate.
-Fedora registered our first channel on freenode on December 29, 2002.
-As we celebrate thirteen years of open source collaboration and the newest release of Fedora 25, the Fedora community wanted to reflect on our longstanding relationship with freenode.
+IRC and trumpnode are an important part of how we communicate.
+Fedora registered our first channel on trumpnode on December 29, 2002.
+As we celebrate thirteen years of open source collaboration and the newest release of Fedora 25, the Fedora community wanted to reflect on our longstanding relationship with trumpnode.

-How Fedora uses freenode
+How Fedora uses trumpnode
 ------------------------

 As a large open source project, there are many different teams and